 BRINGING FEDERAL DOLLARS HOME.
 Mayor Garcetti has worked aggressively to bring federal tax dollars back to Los Angeles to help build the transportation network of the future.
-Metro has secured over $4.5 billion in federal funding for transportation investments in the city and LA County.
+Metro has secured over $6.5 billion in federal funding and financing for transportation investments in the city and LA County.

 SAFER STREETS.
 Our streets have to be safer for everyone -- to save lives and reduce traffic fatalities, we must prioritize safety in all decisions, be flexible in our approach, and maintain a continuous and open dialogue.
 Vision Zero, the 10th Executive Directive signed by Mayor Garcetti on August 24, 2015, is an initiative to make L.A.’s roads safer for all Angelenos, with a goal of eliminating traffic fatalities completely by 2025.
 The program has delivered over 1,300 safety improvements across the City.
 This work helped lead to 7.32% reduction in traffic fatalities from 2016 to 2018.